Transitions

 The resulting images resemble graphic sketches: reduced, directional, and defined by contrast.
 Despite their abstract appearance, they are shaped entirely by natural processes—snow, sediment, wind, and light.
 These formations exist only briefly, before melting, erosion, or new water flow alters them again.

-Fine Art Prints / Licensing
+Licensing & Fine Art Prints

-All photos from this series are available for licensing and as gallery-quality fine art prints:
+Explore my curated library, available for licensing and as fine art prints.

 Jan Erik Waider